ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - Replace `$PATH-TO-MODEL` with the folder path inside the bucket.
 - Replace `$BUCKET` with the name of the COS bucket.

-Once the model is successfully loaded, you'll see the `READY` status is `True`, when checked with the following command:
+Once the model is successfully loaded, you will see the `READY` status is `True`, when checked with the following command:

 <span style="font-size:x-small">